dtorrero/simpleAOTY/README.md

 - **Configuration variables**

-Create a .env file that contains where you want the database file to be created, and a port where you want the API to be exposed.
+Create a .env file that contains where you want the database file to be created, a port where you want the API to be exposed, a secret, and a frontend URL (to use in the one use create user links)
 ```
 DB_PATH=./albums.db
 PORT=3001
+SECRET=YOUR-SECRET-KEY
+FRURL=FRONTEND-URL
 ```

 - **Run the server**